ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/FRQstepTracker.rst

     </table><p>

 Consider each of your instance variables and whether this method should change them.
+The problem which you can reveal below may help you.

 .. reveal:: steptracker_mutator_r2
    :showtitle: Reveal Problem
    :hidetitle: Hide Problem
    :optional:

    .. mchoice:: steptracker-mutator-changes
         :answer_a: the minimum number of steps that must be taken for a day to be considered active
         :answer_b: the number of active days
         :answer_c: the average number of steps per day